 (Please note that the Core Facility will be closed on the following days and unable to accept packages.
 Please hold samples in the refrigerator over the extended weekend.)

 Emerging Disease – Canine Influenza A H3N2 Virus

 In April 2015, an outbreak of influenza A virus occurred in the Midwest affecting nearly 1,000 dogs.
 The strain responsible for disease was H3N2, a novel strain to the United States, but previously reported in Asia in 2006/2007.
-The Core Facility currently offers an influenza A H3N8 virus real-time PCR test, however this assay will not detect H3N2.
-A new H3N2 assay is in the process of being validated and expected to be offered to the public as a standalone test or as part of the Canine Respiratory Panel as early as mid-June 2015.
+The Core Facility now offers an influenza A H3N2 test.
+It can be ordered as a standalone test for $58, in parallel with influenza A H3N8 for $73, or as part of the Canine Respiratory Panel for $101.

 For more information on influenza A H3N2 virus please visit:

 Pusterla et al., 2013.
 Emerging outbreaks associated with equine coronavirus in adult horses.
 Veterinary Microbiology.
 Vol 162. pp. 228-231